-- Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar. - Fit chain drive links in to bar groove.
-Pull the bar forward until the chain is snug - Pull the bar forward until the chain is snug in the groove of the bar.
-Ensure all drive links are in the bar groove. - Inks are in the bar groove.
-Hold guide bar against the saw frame and install the chain brake. - Replace the chain brake nuts and tighten finger tight.
+- Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.
+Fit chain drive links in to bar groove. - Pull the bar forward until the chain is snug in the groove of the bar.
+Ensure all drive links are in the bar groove. - 10.
+Hold guide bar against the saw frame and install the chain brake. - 11.
+Replace the chain brake nuts and tighten finger tight.
 Once the chain is tensioned you will need to tighten chain brake nuts.